latest nhpb_banner 1__compressed2

 117 West Russworm, Watonga, Oklahoma 73772.
 Dial (580) 623-7283

-This non-profit works with the government and others to help tenants and homeless adults.
+This non-profit works with the government and others to help tenants being evicted and homeless adults.
 They cover the counties of Alfalfa, Beaver, Blaine, Cimarron, Custer, Dewey, Ellis, Harper, Kingfisher, Major, Texas, Woods, and Woodward.

-900 S Carver Rd, Altus, OK 73521.
+Counties include Greer, Harmon, and Jackson are supported from 900 S Carver Rd, Altus, OK 73521.
 Telephone: (580) 482-5040

-United Community Action Program - Creek, Kay, Noble, Osage, and Pawnee County
+United Community Action Program

-Location is 501 6th Street, Pawnee, OK 74058.
-Phone: (918) 762-3041
+Creek, Kay, Noble, Osage, and Pawnee County residents with an eviction can get help from Location is 501 6th Street, Pawnee, OK 74058.
+Phone: (918) 762-3041.

 This non-profit may have information on housing programs, including federal government resources such as ESG for stopping evictions, shelters, and more.